 Independent study provides a means by which a student under an exceptional (or hardship) situation may complete certain courses.
-The possibility of credit by independent study must be discussed with the Faculty Lead who will forward a recommendation to the Provost for a final decision.
+The possibility of credit by independent study must be discussed with the Faculty Lead who will forward a recommendation to the VP of Academic Affairs for a final decision.